 Roasted Acorn Squash Pasta, with plenty of roasted garlic, gets a healthy creamy texture from the squash.
-Delicious vegetarian recipe to serve in the fall!
+Delicious vegetarian recipe to serve in the fall and winter!
 Adapted from a recipe in the cookbook Vegetarian Planet.

 1 head of garlic (and a bit extra if you like — see notes)